syg-starling/djournal/README.md

 Create a user for the project:

 ```
-CREATE USER starterapp WITH PASSWORD 'starterapp';
+CREATE USER starling WITH PASSWORD 'starling';
 ```

 Create the databases as needed.
 For example:

 ```
-CREATE DATABASE starterapp;
+CREATE DATABASE starling;
-GRANT ALL PRIVILEGES ON DATABASE starterapp to starterapp;
+GRANT ALL PRIVILEGES ON DATABASE starling to starling;
 ```

 ## Development